devkral/scn/specs.md

-#scn design
+# Design Outline of Secure Communication Nodes ('scn') Project
++ 'scn' is a Client-Server-architecture.
-scn consists of servers and clients server contain hashsums of clientcertificates, hashed authentificationsecrets and ip or other contact address. clients contains a list with ports and names clients contains a db with known server certs, friend nodes and a name and service list the client should serve
++ The server contains hashsums of client certificates, hashed authentication secrets and ips (or other contact methods).
++ Clients contains a list with ports and names.
++ clients contains a database with known server certs, friend-nodes, and a name and service list that the client should serve.

-client looks other client on server up. it requests the cert of the contacted client and compares it with hash the hash is generated from the registered name on the server and the public cert (for privacy reasons, because only certificate hashes could be used to track clients (salting))
++ A client can look up another client on server.
+It requests next to the ip address the cert of the client to be contacted, and compares it with a hash value.
++ This hash is generated from the name (on the server) of registered clients and its public cert (for privacy reasons, because only using certificate hashes could be used to track clients (salting)).

 #scn protocol